dwyl/phoenix-todo-list-tutorial/README.md

 ### 8.4 Update the Tests in `ItemControllerTest`

-In our quest to build a _Single_ Page App, we broke another test!
+In our quest to build a _Single_ Page App, we broke a few tests!
 That's OK.
-It's easy to fix.
+They're easy to fix.

 Open the
 `test/app_web/controllers/item_controller_test.exs`